Quilt4/Quilt4Net.Toolkit/README.md

 ```
 For values without configuration default values are used.

+### Endpoints
+Use the endpoint in different scenarios.

+#### Health
+`~/api/Health/health`

+Use this by ping-services to check that everything works as intended.
+It can also be used for smoke tests after release to assure that the service is working.

+#### Liveness
+`~/api/Health/live`

+Use this endpoint to check if a new instance sould be started.
+Commonly used in *kubernetes* or *Azure* to make sure the correct number of pods or machines are active.

+#### Readyness
+`~/api/Health/ready`

+Use this endpoint to check if the instance is ready to perform work.

 ## Planned
 - IP-Address lookup
 - Authentication for endpoints (Use project auth or API-Key for different methods.)